Travelport-xx/travelport-uapi-tutorial/lesson_1-2.md

 ### Workflow

 This lesson, building on [Lesson 1](lesson_1-1.html), will allow you to do what most travel agents did in the past and what many search engines still do today.
-The objective is to book a trip for a customer, but to do that they need to do two basic tasks:
+The objective is to book a trip for a customer, but to do that, the agent needs to do two basic tasks:

 1. Find a set of available flights to get the traveller from origin to destination (and often back)